ConnerLiu1210/ehr-ra-training/reports/dataset_summary.md

 <img width="836" height="490" alt="截屏2026-01-29 16 45 08" src="https://github.com/user-attachments/assets/12fe1cfe-16a5-4128-ae81-24c7beaca307" />

-Based on medication records from the prescriptions table (BigQuery):
+Based on medication records from the prescriptions table:

 - Admissions with at least one medication record: 50,216 admissions
 - Average number of medication orders per admission: 82.8